 While I was working to develop the understanding that now in this retail exchange, I'm in collaboration with a client, I got lost in trying to please to make the pain of the "I like it but" diminish.
 I'd actually go out and make the darn thing, and then put THAT redesign out there.
 And of course it wouldn't sell, and I'd be stuck with that Frankenstein skirt that took a lot of my energy because it wasn't even my creation in the first place.

-That by the way, is not a troll.
-What I'm talking about is "I like it but" is more of a conversation of "this is inspiring, this is speaking to me, but it makes me want to go in this direction."
+Now I feel the "I like it buts" are more of a conversation of "this is inspiring, this is speaking to me, but it makes me want to go in this direction."

 And that's a really cool place to be.

 To be fair, it shouldn't be pressed on the designer to make what another uniquely envisions.
 And to be fair, the other person shouldn't have to rely on another person to get what they want to see, or wear, in this world.
-Its not black and white, because there's always the chance that the designer is like, heck yeah, you're right!
+It's not black and white, because there's always the chance that the designer agrees.
 They thought the design was missing something too.
-But if not, and its way outside the scope of the idea, then what just exchanged was a conversation and should be left at that.
+But if not, and it's way outside the scope of the idea, then what just exchanged was a conversation and should be left at that.

-Ideally, the person with the "I like it but" opinion goes and tries it for themselves, because what is emerging is their own ideas and those should be honored and hopefully they take it seriously if they have enough of those moments to learn it.
-I know from a lot of you reading the How to Build a Self Sewn Wardrobe ecourse, that you are taking action on those opinions.
-Good for you, your ideas deserve to be seen and heard for yourself.
+Ideally, the person with the "I like it but" opinion goes and tries their idea for themselves, because what is emerging is their own ideas and those should be honored and hopefully they take it seriously if they have enough of those moments to learn it.

 Unfortunately, I never got the opportunity to practice this understanding in my first collections, because this was 2005, and in August Katrina hit and I lost that business.
 My studio was in New Orleans, and New Orleans became unlivable.
 All of my friends who participated and supported me in my business were scattered everywhere, and without the main store in New Orleans, I lost almost all income.